-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):

-Pepperdine is test optional from Fall 2021 to Fall 2023.
-Although we do not require test scores, applicants have the option to submit either official test scores through the testing agency or self-reported test scores through our test score form.
+Pepperdine is test optional from fall 2021 to fall 2023.
+Although test scores are not required, applicants have the option to submit either official test scores through the testing agency or self-reported test scores through the test score form.
 Applicants who choose to submit test scores must submit either the SAT I or ACT by October in order to meet the November 1 early action deadline, or by December in order to meet the January 15 application deadline.